-We’ve been readers of the blog Cupcakes and Cashmere ever since we could save our favorites in our RSS feed (remember that?).
-Emily Schuman, its creator, exudes warmth and charm and feels like a “go to” friend when you need advice for anything from relationships to beauty hacks to hosting and her Links I Love series aways leads us down the most decadent rabbit hole of interesting finds.
-What sets this mama to one apart from her fellow bloggers however is how she has been able to grow her business to include two bestselling books and a fashion and home goods line that is sold in major retailers from Anthropologie to Shopbop (we’re coveting this sweater for Fall!).
-We caught up with Emily as she’s preparing to re-launch her online shop about growing her team, setting boundaries and her advice for motherhood inspired by her close relationship with her own mama.
+We’ve been readers of the blog Cupcakes and Cashmere ever since we could save favorites in our RSS feed (remember that?).
+Emily Schuman, the blog’s creator, exudes warmth and charm.
+She’s a “go to” friend when you need advice on anything from relationships to beauty hacks to hosting.
+Her Links I Love series always leads us down the most decadent rabbit hole of interesting finds.
+However, what truly sets this mama apart from her fellow bloggers is that she has been able to grow her business to include two bestselling books, plus a women’s fashion and home goods line that is sold in major retailers from Anthropologie to Shopbop (we’re coveting this sweater for Fall!).
+We caught up with Emily as she prepared to re-launch her online shop.
+We spoke about growing her team, setting boundaries, and motherhood advice inspired by her close relationship with her own mama.
 Read on…

 Thank you so much!
-It’s funny – I think people see where I am today and assume it happened quickly or seamlessly, neither of which are the case.
+It’s funny—I think people see where I am today and assume it happened quickly or seamlessly, neither of which are the case.
 I began the blog in March of 2008 as a hobby.
-I’d recently gone from working at Teen Vogue and Domino magazines to AOL where I was managing online media campaigns and found myself uninspired in the role.
-At the time, blogs were rather singularly focused – you either wrote about fashion or food or interior design, but the idea of lifestyle sites wasn’t really a thing back then.
-I knew I wanted to write about fashion and food – hence the alliterative title – and allowing myself to cover such a broad range of topics helped make sure I didn’t burn out.
-I’d say the most pivotal moment of my career was when Coach contacted me and asked me to design a bag with them back in 2009.
-That’s when I realized it could be much more than this little side gig.
+I’d recently gone from working at Teen Vogue and Domino magazines to AOL, where I was managing online media campaigns and found myself uninspired in the role.
+At the time, blogs were rather singularly focused—you either wrote about fashion or food or interior design.
+The concept of a women’s lifestyle site wasn’t really a thing back then.
+I knew I wanted to write about fashion and food—hence the alliterative title—and allowing myself to cover such a broad range of topics helped make sure I didn’t burn out.
+I’d say the most pivotal moment of my career was when Coach asked me to design a handbag with them back in 2009.
+That’s when I realized Cupcakes and Cashmere could be much more than this little blogger side gig.

 The hardest part has been learning how to manage.
-Beyond the fact that I can be a bit of a controlling perfectionist (cute combo, no?!), I literally went from assistant to CEO and kind of missed out on years of climbing the corporate ladder and learning those valuable management skills.
+Beyond the fact that I can be a bit of a controlling perfectionist, I literally went straight from assistant to CEO, so I kind of missed out on years of climbing the corporate ladder and learning some valuable management skills.
 The most rewarding part is being surrounded by this incredibly supportive community of like-minded women.

 Phoebe Dean!
-We brought her on as an Editorial Intern and she quickly proved herself and we offered her a full-time graphic design position.
-I’d needed to hire someone for about two years at that point, so we were more than ready for her to begin.
+We brought her on as an Editorial Intern and she quickly proved herself, so we offered her a full-time graphic design position.
+I’d needed to hire someone for about two years at that point; we were more than ready for her to begin.
 We’re still really close and I’ve loved watching her grow over the years (she currently works at Doen).

 Leading by example, setting clear expectations, giving lots of positive feedback, handling awkward/uncomfortable/negative situations as soon as they become known, and being my employees’ biggest cheerleader.

 Negative feedback.
-I’m a private person who also happens to be very sensitive and leading a relatively public-facing life can be tough.
-People can make assumptions or accusations that simply aren’t true and I’ve had to learn not to let it get to me.
-There’s a difference between accepting constructive criticism and then just letting online trolls affect me negatively.
+I’m a private person who also happens to be very sensitive, so leading a relatively public-facing life can be tough.
+People sometimes make assumptions or accusations that simply aren’t true, and I’ve had to learn to not let it get to me.
+There’s a difference between accepting constructive criticism and just letting online trolls affect me negatively.

-It’s a lot cleaner and feels like less of a blog-turned-shop and more like a luxury online retail boutique (but with a nice range of prices).
-It’s simple to navigate and people are now able to click to buy from Instagram, which is how people are shopping these days.
+It’s a lot cleaner and feels like less of a blog-turned-shop than a luxury online retail boutique (with a nice range of prices).
+It’s simple to navigate to bestsellers like our sleeveless ruffle denim dress, polka dot wrap dress, Marrie Leather mini skirt, jumpsuits, rompers, blazers, and cardigans.
+Gift cards are available and easy to use.
+People are now able to click to buy Cupcakes and Cashmere products from Instagram, which is how many people shop these days.

-Ha thank you!
-I sometimes don’t know how we do it.
-We just balance each other out really well – we have such different strengths and there’s no one I trust or admire more, so it works.
-The only way we’ve been able to kind of separate our different lives (between being husband and wife, co-workers and parents) is by creating boundaries.
+Thank you!
+Sometimes, even I don’t know how we do it.
+I think we just balance each other out really well because we have such different strengths.
+There’s no one I trust or admire more, so it works.
+The only way we’ve been able to somewhat separate our different lives (between being spouses, co-workers, and parents) is by creating boundaries.
 When we’re with our daughter, we’re focused on her.
-When out on a date, we don’t allow business talk, just since the lines can be blurred so easily.
-And at work, we try speak to each other as co-workers, not husband and wife.
+When out on a date, we don’t allow business talk, because the lines can be blurred so easily.
+At work, we try speak to each other as co-workers, not as husband and wife.
 There are pros and cons, of course, but we wouldn’t have it any other way!

-There are definitely things I don’t show, but sharing what they are would defeat the purpose! 😉 But really – if there’s ever anything I’m on the fence about, I don’t post it.
-Some parents have asked if Sloan is always perfectly behaved and happy since I don’t share shots/videos of her throwing tantrums, but that’s because for me, it seems invasive and unproductive.
+There are definitely things I don’t show, but sharing what they are would defeat the purpose!
+But really—if there’s ever anything I’m on the fence about, I don’t post it.
+Some parents have asked me if Sloan is always perfectly behaved and happy, since I don’t share shots/videos of her throwing tantrums, but for me to do so seems invasive and unproductive.
 Just because I’m not showing certain things doesn’t mean I don’t struggle with them.